BuckeyeDM/BuckeyeDM.github.io/SEANO.md

 permalink: /SEANO/
 ---

-### Semi-supervised Embedding in Attributed Networks with Outliers (SEANO)
+### Semi-supervised Embedding in Attributed Networks with Outliers
-SEANO provides an effective method for graph embeddings on attributed networks that contains outliers.
+SEANO provides an effective method for graph embedding on attributed networks that contain outliers.
 For more technical details, refer to [our paper](https://arxiv.org/pdf/1703.08100.pdf).
 Here we publish our code and dataset along with a brief instruction on how to run the code.